1. Where can I apply for the AMIS Master programme?

-14. What is the deadline for the payment of the programme fees?
+14. What is the deadline for the payment of the participation fees?

-The tuition fees have to be paid before December.
-The payment can be made in three different times: M1, 15 Oct 15 Nov, 15 Dec.
+The programme fees have to be paid before December.
+The payment can be made in three different times (October, November and a final payment in December).

 15. When do M1 classes start?